 (external source: methodological note)

 With the shift of learning to online platforms, was considerably easier for professionals across industries.
-They can simply plug in at homes now.
-Of course, what is missing is face to face, personal communication which may or may not get restored even.
+They can simply plug in at home now.
+Of course, what is missing is face-to-face, personal communication which may or may not get restored even.